Maz5n/AWS-Projects/README.md

 Each project demonstrates practical knowledge of key AWS services through real-world use cases — from deploying static websites to analyzing data, sending emails, using machine learning, and more.

 ---

-## 📌 About This Repository

-All projects here were built by following and extending hands-on tutorials provided directly by Amazon Web Services.
-These tutorials helped me gain experience across multiple AWS services while understanding best practices for cloud infrastructure, security, and scalability.

----